Sexual orientation is a protected characteristic. It means a person’s sexual orientation towards:

 PVC Shane O'Neill and panel members

-'Straight ally’ is a term used to describe heterosexual people who believe that lesbian, gay, bisexual, trans and intersex (LGBTI) people should experience full equality in the workplace.
-Good straight allies recognise that LGBTI people can perform better if they can be themselves and straight allies use their role within an organisation to create a culture where this can happen.
+'Straight ally’ is a term used to describe heterosexual people who believe that lesbian, gay, bisexual, trans, queer/questioning and intersex (LGBTQI+) people should experience full equality in the workplace.
+Good straight allies recognise that LGBTQI+ people can perform better if they can be themselves and straight allies use their role within an organisation to create a culture where this can happen.

 Allies don't have to be straight though!
 For example, a Gay man can be an ally to Bi woman and vice versa.
 Likewise, someone who identifies as Lesbian, Gay or Bi can be an ally to someone who identifies with a trans or non-binary gender identity.